More than any other factor, studies have shown that the

 If you are a new instructor and need to have materials copied from another instructor’s course site, you will need to have instructor permissions in both sites.
 Please contact your department chair and/or the previous instructor for permissions.
 Once you have instructor-level access to the course site, you may copy the materials into your empty Blackboard course site.

-Blackboard course sites are not automatically created for tutorials or graduate projects.
-If you would like a Blackboard course site for one-on-one work with a student, please contact COLRS.
+Canvas course sites are not automatically created for tutorials or graduate projects.
+If you would like a Canvas course site for one-on-one work with a student, please contact COLRS.
 If applicable, please provide the course name and course number.

 A Gold Course is special type of course site that is named “GOLD – Name of your course” and is identified with a “999” prefix.
 A Gold Course is never deleted and is backed up daily.

 Gold Courses can be used to develop and update your course content.
 Editing your content in a Gold Course rather than a teaching course site preserves your student’s work in case of grade challenges.